 Micro Four Thirds Interchangeable Lens Cameras

-Panasonic cameras are some of the best consumer options when it comes to advanced video and filmmaking features.
-While the brand is relatively new to the full-frame camera market, it's already become a viable competitor to brands like Sony and Fujifilm in the mirrorless market, and if you're looking to invest in the Micro Four Thirds system, Panasonic is still one of the few brands to look at.
+Panasonic cameras are some of the best consumer options for advanced video and filmmaking features.
+While the brand is relatively new to the full-frame camera market, it's already become a viable competitor to brands like Sony and Fujifilm in the mirrorless market.
+If you're looking to invest in the Micro Four Thirds system, Panasonic is still one of the few brands to look at.
 Its collaboration with Olympus in the MFT arena and its entry into the L-Mount Alliance also means that investing in one of these systems opens up your lens options, making Panasonic a cost-effective camera brand to invest in.